lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 Additional exercises

+- Correct gap
+(This is actually the Γ-X gap; the true gap is 0.44 eV as can be seen by running lmf with a fine k mesh).
 - Changing k mesh:
 We want the calculation to run quickly so let's use a coarser 3x3x3 mesh.
 Change NKABC in the ctrl file and rerun the lmfgwd command.
 The GWinput file